mingxili2208/fsm2208/Docs/vive_tracker/tracker_transform.md

     ![1-7](img/2024-07-15-10-28-03.png)

-    for red is tracker, blue is sandbox
+    for red is tracker in steamvr, blue is tracker in sandbox;

     ![1-8](img/2024-07-15-10-29-19.png)